 Motions to allow additional pages are not favored, and specific grounds establishing the necessity for excess pages shall be clearly set forth in an affidavit filed in support of the motion.

 All documents submitted shall be double spaced and shall contain margins of at least one (1) inch at the top, bottom and each side.
-Type shall be no less than twelve (12) characters per inch.
+Type shall be 12 point or larger.
 All citations shall be in conformity with Supreme Court Rule 6.
 Failure to comply with Rule 6.05 shall be sufficient grounds for the Court's refusal to consider the offending document.

 6.06 (RESERVED) (Replaced 8/17/04)